Michael0x2a/curated-programming-resources/resources.md

 - Exercises: N/A
 - Video tutorials: N/A
 - Books and tutorials (online):
-    - [Git 101](http://cgordini.blogspot.com/2013/05/git-101.html) - an introduction to Git written by a redditor.
     - [Learn Version Control with Git](http://www.git-tower.com/learn/ebook/command-line/introduction) - an introduction to Git for the absolute beginner (via git-tower).
     - Git has an [official reference and book](http://git-scm.com/documentation)
     - [More free books](https://github.com/vhf/free-programming-books/blob/master/free-programming-books.md#git)